AnubhavBangari3/Unravel/README.md

 # Unravel
 PROJECT NAME – UNRAVEL(SOCIAL MEDIA WEBSITE)

+Unravel is a social media website focused on creating various groups of people having similar interests.
+It focuses on creating groups of different categories in order to connect people having the same interests as the group.
+So that they can share their knowledge with each other and thus improve.

 TECHNOLOGY USED – BACKEND – DJANGO , DJANGO REST FRAMEWORK (for building restful APIs)

 FRONTEND – HTML, CSS, BOOTSTRAP, JAVASCRIPT